 In the settings section, click Custom apps in the column on the right hand side to access the list of own apps that you have created.
 You can add and edit your own apps and remove existing ones, provided that they are not currently in use.

 You start by configuring a number of base properties.
-Some properties are core to the app and its structure, which means that they cannot be changed by the end user when he/she uses the app in the designer.
-Other properties can be changed by the end user and the values you configure here will be the app's default values in the designer.
+Some of these are core to the app and its structure, which means that they cannot be changed by the end user when he/she uses the app in the designer.
+Other base properties can be changed by the end user and the values you configure here will be the app's default values in the designer.

 |Property||Explanation||Can be changed by the end user|